 In one race, when I was steering on a reach, I was rewarded with nothing but smiles as her helm was light and we tore across Anguilla Channel at a steady 9 to 9.5 knots, topping out at 10.
 But later, as we beat along the island to finish at Simpson Bay, she was none too happy when I steered too fine a course in a lull or too deep a course in a puff.
 In the lulls, she’d slow down to 5.5 knots and challenge me to build back up to 6.75-plus.
 In the puffs (up to 25 knots or more), she would often put her bow down and charge ahead at 7.5 knots, but heeling over hard, she’d carry a river of white water down her rail and slide to leeward.
 Hopefully, with practice, I'll find the groove more often.

-To get a sense of what it looks like onboard, we shot a simple video during one race ("Dorade: St. Maarten Shakedown") with a GoPro camera in a waterproof case, hanging on the port lower shroud.
+"Dorade: St. Maarten Shakedown") with a GoPro camera in a waterproof case, hanging on the port lower shroud.

 Dorade also taught us to minimize maneuvers.
 Her tiller’s position in the cockpit limits her ability to turn quickly, widening her turning radius and requiring 25 seconds to complete a tack.
 On that final beat on Sunday we tacked nine times trying to play the shifts.
 We gave away plenty of distance to Valerio Bardi’s Swan 46 Milanto, losing the race to her by five seconds on corrected time.
 We calculated later that given how slowly Dorade tacks and then regains speed, we were losing more than 100 yards with every tack.
 Perhaps if we’d passed up four of those tacks, we might have saved those five seconds.